safajabbar5/AlarmClock/README.md

 As a user, I want to add alarm times to my alarm clock.

-As a user, I want to view all the alarm times set up for the alarm clock.
+As a user, I want to view the alarm times set up for the alarm clock.

 As a user, I must solve the riddle to turn off my alarm.